jarcane/wunderprojectj/README.md

 # wunderprojectj

-A simple web API providing access to current weather data from a select list of cities provided by Wunderground.
+A simple web app providing weather from three cities, provided by Wunderground

 ## Prerequisites